ppy/osu-wiki/news/2025/2025-08-25-performance-points-star-rating-updates.md

 ### Reduced combo scaling

-A [change](https://github.com/ppy/osu/pull/33417) proposed by [KitsunIvy](https://osu.ppy.sh/users/7055384) was created to reduce how harsh final PP values are scaled by a score's max combo.
+A [change](https://github.com/ppy/osu/pull/33417) by [KitsunIvy](https://osu.ppy.sh/users/7055384) was created to reduce how harsh final PP values are scaled by a score's max combo.

 ![](/wiki/shared/news/2025-08-25-performance-points-star-rating-updates/catch-combo-scaling.png)